loufourneaux/project-1-ML/README.md

 ## Report
 All the details about the choices that have been made and the methodology used throughout this project are available in `report.pdf`.
 In this report, the different asumptions, decisions and results made and found are explained.
 # Reproduce results
-The results have been produced on a Anaconda Prompt terminal with version ...
+The results have been produced on a Anaconda Prompt terminal with anaconda version: 23.9.0

 - Open your terminal and access the folder in which the repository is going to be cloned using cd
 - Clone the repository